Branching rules for winding subalgebras of the affine Kac--Moody algebras $A^{(1)}_1$ and $A^{(2)}_2$: Branching on winding subalgebras: the general case

 \subsection{Character method}

-In this subsection, we prepare fundamental background on the representation theory of the Virasoro algebras which help us to study the branching problem.
-The idea is analogous to the idea in \cite{KacWaki}, \cite{KumarBrown}.
-In general, we need a formula which rewrite the character of a dominant integral weight $\Lambda \in P_+$ in terms of the characters of dominant integral weights $\lambda \in \dot{P}_+$.
-The Virasoro characters will come into account in this formula to help us understand the branching rule.
-Apply this method, we obtain new results on the support $\Gamma(\mathfrak{g},\mathfrak{g}[u])$ in the cases $A^{(1)}_1$ and $A^{(2)}_2$, which we will see later in subsection \ref{A1A2}.
+We recall basic facts on the representation theory of the Virasoro algebra needed for the branching problem.
+The approach follows \cite{KumarBrown, KacWaki}.
+Our goal is to express the character of an irreducible highest weight $\mathfrak{g}$-module $L(\Lambda)$, $\Lambda\in P_+$, in terms of the characters of irreducible highest weight $\mathfrak{g}[u]$-modules $\dot{L}(\lambda)$, $\lambda\in\dot{P}_+$.
+Virasoro characters enter naturally and encode the branching rule.